I like this!

 Get up-close and personal with Gravity.

 There are two versions of the sim.
-You can pilot a simple spaceship through the void with your gamepad or go full roomscale with your Vive wands or Oculus Touch controllers.
+You can pilot a simple spaceship through the void with your gamepad or go full roomscale with your tracked controllers.
 The roomscale version features a new kind of 'pinch and pull' movement that makes it easy to move around in 3D space.
 This isn't a game - more like a physics-based toy.
 Might even be educational.
 It certainly gave me a new appreciation for how Gravity works.

 April 26th - v1.1